evanmathew/Projects/README.md

 ## Contents
 - ## 🤖🧠 Machine Learning
     - [Heart Failure Analysis & Prediction Using Logistic Regression Model](https://github.com/evanmathew/Projects/tree/main/Machine%20Learning%20Model/Heart%20Failure%20Analysis%20%26%20Prediction%20Model): I leveraged my data analysis and machine learning skills to conduct a comprehensive study on heart failure prediction using logistic regression.
 Heart failure is a critical health concern, and early detection can significantly improve patient outcomes.
 By applying data science techniques to a large dataset of patient records, I aimed to develop an accurate predictive model.
+    - [Titanic Survival Analysis & Classification ML Model](https://github.com/evanmathew/Projects/tree/main/Machine%20Learning%20Model/Titanic%20Survival%20Anlaysis%20and%20Prediction%20ML%20Model): Explore the Titanic Survival Prediction project, where I dive into data analysis and machine learning.
+As a beginner in data science, I've analyzed the Titanic dataset to uncover insights into passenger demographics and survival factors.
+I've built predictive models using various machine learning algorithms, including Logistic Regression, Random Forest, Decision Tree, and more.
+I competed in the Kaggle competition and learned valuable skills in feature engineering and model evaluation.
+Join me on this exciting data-driven journey!!
     - [New incmoming]

 - ## 📊 Data Analysis and Visualization (Python Programming)